cmadajski/openai_webapp/README.md

 Django will be used to manage both the front-end and back-end services.
 The UI will be kept to a minimum since this app is meant to be used as a service for an existing website.

+## Using the App

+Although the app functionality is still WIP, what does exist for the app is currently running on a linode server and is available for use on [my portfolio website](http://194.195.214.161/).